 Changing your appointment

 If you cannot attend your assessment, please contact our Customer Enquiries team on 0800 288 8777.
-This line is available Monday to Friday from 8am to 8pm, and Saturdays 9am to 5pm.

 If your appointment is for a Work Capability Assessment, we can give you a new appointment only once.
 If you cannot attend for a second time, DWP will ask us to send you a form.
 Please use the form to explain to DWP why you could not attend.